 I gathered up all the fabric, plus the lace and tulle I had on hand.

-I cut all materials in the varying sizes, also cutting off the selvage edges.
+I cut all materials in varying sizes, also cutting off the selvage edges.

 Always keep a stash of scraps since you never know how they could be used.
 The white netting had been cut off the bottom of curtains which were too long.

-We found a branch which was sturdy, and fairly straight.
+We found a branch that was sturdy, and fairly straight.
 He got out his trusty hand saw for this little job and cut it to 19″.

-There was some dried mossy areas, so using an old sponge I scrubbed the spots to remove this.
+There were some dried mossy areas, so using an old sponge I scrubbed the spots to remove this.

-Now with all of my fabric and stick gathered up, I sat in the floor to work on my project.
+Now with all of my fabric and stick gathered up, I sat on the floor to work on my project.
 Does anyone else do this?
-Sit in the floor and spread out everything?
+Sit on the floor and spread out everything?